pikacode/EBBannerView/README.md

 - auto play a sound or vibrate when the banner is showing

-- iOS 9 style support swipe down gesture for a long text
+- support swipe down gesture for a long text

 And more：